zZyan/grocery_forcast/README.md

-Attemp 0: machine learning models
+## Attemp 0: machine learning models
 Best output:
 Model: Gradient Boosting
 Score: 1.185

-Attemp 1: folked from kaggle: emsemble of moving average and median
+## Attemp 1: folked from kaggle: emsemble of moving average and median
 Score: 0.519

-Attemp 2:
+## Attemp 2: simple lstm model
+### Data: two dataframe:
+- time-series data only, each store+item combination takes one line, each day takes one column (train_pivot.feat)
+- item and store features merged from stores.csv and items.csv

+### Process data for LSTM
+Timesteps: 5
+Predict span: 10
+Validation set: 115 days (because of the the timesteps, there will be 5 days shifting,  setting number of days to be encoded be 100 and number of days to predict be 10)
+Training set: 292 days (each batch will take 100 days )

+Experiment logs
+Model 0:
+LSTM: 126 units
+LSTM: 64 units
+Merge features input
+Dense: 64 units relu activation
+Dense: 10 units relu activation

+Results: nan loss (still not fixed), tried following
+- normalize with z-score
+- min max normalize
+- change to GRU (suspect gradient exploding)
+- change to a smaller batch
+- change to a smaller network (with dropouts)
+- use only one timeseries, still nan loss, while accuracy is 1

-Attempt 3： seq2seq model
+### Attempt 3： seq2seq model (did not start)

-seq2seq
-https://www.kaggle.com/c/web-traffic-time-series-forecasting/discussion/43795
+seq2seq case study from one Kaggle competition winner team https://www.kaggle.com/c/web-traffic-time-series-forecasting/discussion/43795
 learning:
 choice of model: